askui/askui-dev-docs/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 Now you should see the demo app running on your Android device.

 2. Setup ADBKeyboard
 In this example, we are going to automate the typing on the Android device.
-To let AskUI fluently type as desired, we will use a virtual keyboard that handles the keyboard input via adb: [ADBKeyboard.apk](https://github.com/senzhk/ADBKeyBoard)
+To let AskUI fluently type as desired, we will use a virtual keyboard that handles the keyboard input via `adb`: [ADBKeyboard.apk](https://github.com/senzhk/ADBKeyBoard)

 ‍
 1) Download the ADBKeyboard package (Important: Version 2.0): [Link to GitHub Repository](https://github.com/senzhk/ADBKeyBoard/releases/tag/v2.0)